-This year I revised a 1930s sima recipe & fermented it with my sourdough starter.
-Interestingly, the original recipe* advised to use four times more yeast than I normally do so I took it down to the minimum but other than that the ingredient specs are as is.
-Using less fermentation starter means finer taste & longer waiting time for the beverage to be consumed.
-Below you can find details for both sourdough and yeast fermentation.
-I’ve scaled down the recipe so that you can prepare it in 5 litre kettle.
-The recipe yields 4 litres of deliciousness.
+In this post, I’ll introduce you to a 1930s sima recipe.
+I’ve fermented the sima with my sourdough starter.
+Interestingly, the original recipe advised to use four times more yeast than I normally do so I took it down to the minimum with the sourdough fizz logic.
+But other than that the ingredient specs are as is.
+Using less fermentation starter means a longer waiting time and finer aroma for the beverage.

-ALTERNATIVELY a small snip of fresh yeast (size of a a dried pea!)
+- 1/4 tsp of active bubbly sourdough starter OR ALTERNATIVELY a small snip of fresh yeast (size of a dried pea!)

 - Make sure your starter is active & ready to go.
-I was baking bread the same day & these two tasks in mind I fed the starter twice towards a milder taste profile.
+I was baking bread the same day & with these two tasks in mind, I fed the starter twice towards a milder taste profile.
 With yeast, you’re all good now.

 - Wash organic lemons & carefully peel the yellow zest avoiding to include any white pith.
 Once you have a white ball, cut the lemon into 2mm slices.
 Then further remove the white part around the lemon slices (pith & seeds add bitterness, hence avoided).

-- While sima is working on its magic, wash glass bottles well & further sterilize them in 125 celcius oven for 30-45minutes.
-Remember to dip bottle tops, caps and seals in boiling water, too.
-Choose normal wine, juice or milk bottles over the ones with flip opener if making fermented drink for the first time.
+- While sima is working on its magic, wash glass bottles well & further sterilize them in 125 Celcius oven for 30-45minutes.
+Remember to dip bottle tops, caps, and seals in boiling water, too.
+Choose normal wine, juice, or milk bottles over the ones with flip opener if making a fermented drink for the first time.

 - When hops and lemon slices rise to the surface, sima is ready to be bottled.
 Before draining sima, add one 0.5-1 tsp of sugar and 3-6 raisins into each bottle depending on the size of the bottle.
 Don’t stir or mix sima.
 Relax your hand & use a big soup ladle or a small jug in the draining process.

-- Once the batch is ready, transfer the bottles to the fridge for few days.
-Keep the bottles in vertical position.
+- Once the batch is ready, transfer the bottles to the fridge for a few days.
+Keep the bottles in a vertical position.
 In the beginning, do not screw the bottle tops ‘super tight’ but ‘not too loose’ either.
 Re-check the stoppers after a day in the fridge and then close them all the way.
 You want your sima to be bubbly and FIZZZZ when you open it.
-Ensuring a relaxed screw in the beginning will minimize the risk of too much carbonation.
+Ensuring a relaxed screw, in the beginning, will minimize the risk of too much carbonation.

 TIPS & FAQ

-As you can see, making sima is rather straightforward process and includes more waiting than active doing.
-Fermentation requires attention to hygiene and with the below described sterilization I’ve NEVER had mold issues.
-This not only holds true with sima but also all juices, jams, marmalades and kimchi etc I’ve prepared over the years.
+As you can see, making sima is a rather straightforward process and includes more waiting than active doing.
+Fermentation requires attention to hygiene and with the below-described sterilization, I’ve NEVER had mold issues.
+This not only holds true with sima but also all juices, jams, marmalades, and kimchi, etc I’ve prepared over the years.

 Any drink or food is as good as the ingredients.
 Choose organic, use quality ingredients.
 Combining both brown sugar & caster sugar not only build the flavors but give sima dark yet transparent color seen here in the photos.
 If you want lighter colored sima, substitute brown sugar with honey or special syrup.